Samar AzemHead Coach

 Office Phone: (864) 231-2012

-Samar Azem is in her second season at the helm of the Trojan women's soccer program after being named head coach on Aug.
+Samar Azem is in her third season at the helm of the Trojan women's soccer program after being named head coach on Aug.
 2, 2011.

 During her first season, Azem guided the Trojans to nine wins and a berth in the semifinals of the 2011 Food Lion South Atlantic Tournament, while earning a No. 8 ranking in the Southeast Region during the regular season.
 Boasting a strong defensive presence, Azem’s Trojans posted an impressive five-match South Atlantic Conference win streak in October.
 With their seventh shutout of the 2011 campaign coming in the non-conference win past Valdosta State, the Trojans set a new school record for clean sheets, eclipsing the previous record of six which was set in 2001 and equaled in 2003.